How to Recognize the Signs of Sexual Abuse Among People With Disabilities

 6. Be a voice for those who may not be able to speak or show what happened.

-Human contact should be compassionate, loving, and caring, not malicious, cold, or self-serving.
-You have the power to help those who have been affected by sexual abuse if you know what to look for.
+Human contact should be compassionate, loving and caring, not malicious, cold or self-serving.
+Sexual abuse is often shamed in modern society, but you have the power to help those who have been affected by it if you know what to look for.

 Connect with Us